TillJohanndeiter/quorum-cluster/README.md

 For better readability of logs you can give the node a nickname by set
 `-n=Your_Node_Name`
-This name will also be used for reentering if a node dispatched and come back later.
+This name will also be used for re-entering if a node dispatched and come back later.

 If you want to dispatch your node enter 'q` in the command line.
 If you exit